 Lead By: Dr. Diana Sturges (Anatomy) with Dr. Jim LoBue (Chemistry), Dr. Joanna Schreiber (Writing and Linguistics), Dr. Robert Mayes (Education), Dr. Fernando Rios-Gutierrez (Engineering), and Dr. Hani Samawi (Public Health)

-Currently this class is only open to freshman for teh 2014-2015 school year.
+Currently this class is only open to freshman for the 2014-2015 school year.
 We hope to expand it for future course offerings.

 Future Degree Programs